genelet/godbi/README.md

 ```
 func (*DBI) GetArgs(res url.Values, query string, args ...interface{}) error
 ```
-which is similar to *SelectSQL* but has only one row output to *res* of of type [url.Values](https://golang.org/pkg/net/url/).
+which is similar to *SelectSQL* but has only one row output to *res* of type [url.Values](https://golang.org/pkg/net/url/).
 This function will be used mainly in web applications, where HTTP request data are expressed in _url.Values_.

 <br /><br />